Pop Culture Taught Me How to Hide My Autism

-Around my parents I was Angela from ‘My So Called Life,’ with my friends it was Cher from ‘Clueless,’ and in front of boys I became Alice from ‘Closer.’
+Around my parents I was Angela from ‘My So-Called Life,’ with my friends I was Cher from ‘Clueless,’ and in front of boys I became Alice from ‘Closer.’

 Illustration by Madison Griffiths

 I’m autistic and growing up I often turned to film and television characters to figure out how to express myself and survive socially.
-Instead of embracing my own thoughts and feelings, I’d mimic those of Buffy the Vampire Slayer because she was badass; Cher from Clueless because she was wealthy, pretty and super entrepreneurial; and Alice from Closer, because a guy I had a crush on was obsessed with her.
+Instead of embracing my own thoughts and feelings, I’d mimic those of Buffy the Vampire Slayer because she was a badass; Cher from Clueless because she was wealthy, pretty, and super entrepreneurial; and Alice from Closer because a guy I had a crush on was obsessed with her.

 Mimicry got me through everything.
 As an only child, the pressure of communicating like an adult felt immense.
-So I would mimic my parents back at them, or become a character.
-Angela from My So Called Life was a pretty solid template: I vaguely recognised some of my own yearnings and resentments in her.
+So I would mimic my parents or become a character.
+Angela from My So-Called Life was a pretty solid template: I vaguely recognized some of my own yearnings and resentments in her.
 Yet she also communicated a lot with her friends, which I didn’t.

-When Sandy was modest, naïve and unsure, she was on unsteady ground socially and sexually.
+When Sandy was modest, naive, and unsure, she was on unsteady ground socially and sexually.
 It was only once she began to dress and dance more like Danny that he began to appreciate and interact with her openly.
-So much of my late teens and early twenties were spent walking tall and wearing Lycra, leather and blood red lipstick.
+So much of my late teens and early 20s were spent walking tall and wearing Lycra, leather, and blood red lipstick.

 I crafted a persona to hide all of my uncertainties, of which I had many—especially in social situations.
 I was prone to taking what people said and did at face value.
 I couldn’t tell if someone was trying to seduce me until they went in for a kiss or tried to grab me.
 I only knew if a friend was upset when they told me directly, and if I ever felt overwhelmed, I pretended that I didn’t.

 I didn’t know what to say.
 It felt like he was talking about someone else.
 And he was, in a way.
-He was talking about Sandy; maybe a sprinkling of Buffy; and bucket loads of Alice.
+He was talking about Sandy with maybe a sprinkling of Buffy, and bucket loads of Alice.
 She was all about being unavailable emotionally, and overly accessible physically.
 Because I didn’t especially enjoy male attention, and it had never occurred to me that by wearing revealing clothing I had gone into battle with other women.

 Popular culture had betrayed me.
 By dutifully following its code of conduct, I had completely lost contact with myself.